lugajs/lugajs/README.md

 Right now the following production ready libraries are available:
 <ul>
 	<li>
-		<a href="http://massimocorner.com/lugajs/docs/ajaxform/docs/index.htm" title="Submit forms without page reloads">Ajaxform</a>: turn any HTML &lt;form&gt; into a form that get submitted by Ajax, without the need to reload the page
+		<a href="http://massimocorner.com/lugajs/docs/ajaxform/docs/index.htm" title="Submit forms without page reloads">Ajaxform</a>: turn any HTML &lt;form&gt; into a form that get submitted by XHR, without the need to reload the page
 	</li>
 	<li>
 		<a href="http://massimocorner.com/lugajs/docs/csi/docs/index.htm" title="Client-side include">CSI</a>: a simple solution to perform includes client-side